KrisnaPutraP/os242/links.md

 * [Build a Markdown Documentation Site with Docusaurus (Step-by-Step)](https://www.youtube.com/watch?v=2R53Y7eP45k) --- The last two weeks, we have to make a website using Docusaurus.
 I was wondering what it actually is, because I can make amazing website using it.
 It turns out that Docusaurus is a static-site generator, and it can helps me build documentation websites, blogs, marketing pages, and many more.
 This video helps me how to use Docusaurus for building a markdown documentation website.

+* [Linux from Scratch](https://www.youtube.com/watch?v=oV541sgHKGo) --- This video is my second reference for my assignment this week.
+The first reference is of course from Kernotex's playlist on the same topic.
+But, from this video, I learned that patience is key for doing lfs.

 <br>
 <hr>